18 Philly-Area CSAs Where You Can Get Farm-Fresh Produce

 Urban Roots Farm

-Length of Time: 24 weeks, from the third week of June through late December
+Length of Time: 21 weeks starting the last week of June

 Vollmecke Farm & CSA

-What to Expect: This woman-owned farm in Chester County offers fruit and vegetable shares in small, medium, and large sizes.
-The small contains four to five units good for an individual and the medium six to seven units, while the large features eight to 10 units good for a family of four.
-There is also two egg shares: one dozen or half-dozen.
+What to Expect: This woman-owned farm in Chester County offers fruit and vegetable shares in medium and large sizes.
+The medium contains six to seven items, while the large features eight to 10 items.
+Add-ons include eggs, kombucha from Baba’s Brew, mushrooms, milk, yogurt, and butter.

 Length of Time: 22 weeks starting early June